 At LiceDoctors, we often get calls from school nurses, directors, or other personnel at local schools who are completely fed up with the seemingly endless task of eliminating a head lice outbreak.
 It is not unusual for us to hear a parent or school administrator (especially from preschools) say that she or he has disinfected the entire classroom (or house) with lice disinfectant sprays and yet the lice infestation persists.
 “Do you do lice fumigation, or can you recommend a pesticide for head lice in classrooms?” they ask wearily.
 We try to gently explain that, although their efforts are valiant, they will be in vain until they start asking the right questions...

 First, we should be asking, “can lice infest classrooms?”
-Head lice do not survive long off the head; once parted from the host, lice will die in approximately 24 hours WITHOUT ANY INTERVENTION.
-There is a lot of confusion between different types of lice and other bugs perpetrated by the internet that leads people to believe that a massive amount of environmental cleaning is necessary to eliminate lice; it’s not uncommon for even doctors and health professionals to believe in this myth if they have little personal experience with head lice.
-Save yourself a headache, and truly absorb these words: head lice cannot infest environments, period, therefore pest control for lice in a classroom should not include using pesticide for head lice in the room.
+Head lice do not survive long off the head; once parted from the host, they will die in approximately 24 hours WITHOUT ANY INTERVENTION.
+There is a lot of confusion between different types of lice and other bugs perpetrated by the internet that leads people to believe that a massive amount of environmental cleaning is necessary to eliminate lice; it's not uncommon for even doctors and health professionals to believe in this myth if they have little personal experience with head lice.
+Save yourself a headache, and truly absorb these words: head lice cannot infest environments, period, therefore pest control in a classroom should not include using pesticides for head lice in the room.

 Many school personnel takes the chance anyway, feeling pressure from parents and staff to control the situation, at a loss for other options, and working off of inaccurate information.
 But it's important to know that many lice fumigation sprays are filled with harsh chemicals that people and pets inhale, and they may cause side effects for the children and teachers who are exposed.

 People often wonder what can I spray on my furniture that kills lice?
 The answer will surprise you.